 If you are one of these individuals that just refuses to pay your child support obligation and you have no reason for being in arrears, then you need to either come to court with enough money to pay for your outstanding arrears or come prepared to go to jail, because a judge is not going to tolerate such disregard of your obligation to take care of your child or children.
 For those in need, check out the Child Support Network.

 If you are behind on your child support obligation and are due in a North Carolina court regarding such call 919-615-2473 to contact the attorneys of Kirk, Kirk, Howell, Cutler & Thomas, L.L.P. to discuss your situation.
+We know how challenging dealing with family law cases can be and have risen above expectations for over 60 years.

 Protecting your Privacy ~ Your privacy is our primary concern.
 At Kirk, Kirk, Howell, Cutler & Thomas, LLP., we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.
 Contacting our law firm does not imply any form of attorney-client relationship.